hu-macsy/lama_old/scai/doc/sphinx/tutorial/firstCompile.rst

 Instead, it contains a reference to the LAMA library and references will be resolved when the executable is started.
 Here, it is very likely that you get the following error message::

-    simple: error while loading shared libraries: liblama.so: cannot open shared object file: No such file or directory
+    simple: error while loading shared libraries: libscai_lama.so: cannot open shared object file: No such file or directory

 Information about dynamically linked libraries is available by the following command::

     ldd ./simple

     linux-vdso.so.1 =>  (0x00007fff303ff000)
-    liblama.so => not found
+    libscai_lama.so => not found
     ...
     /lib64/ld-linux-x86-64.so.2 (0x00002b2c0871e000)